mdalomgeer/mdalomgeer.github.io/misc.md

 ### Places I Have Visited

-I enjoy traveling and exploring places with strong cultural, historical, and urban character.
+I also enjoy traveling and exploring places with strong cultural, historical, and urban character.
 Below is a snapshot of places I have visited over the years.

 <details>
 <summary><strong>2015</strong></summary>